 The College has detailed procedures to provide a clear direction to staff and application of these procedures is mandatory.

-Tell your course manager or contact Student Services if you have a problem.
-We are here to help.
+Students are advised to tell their course manager or contact Student Services if they have a problem.
+The College is here to help.

 - Keep your privacy settings as high as possible